CG-SKYLN/Program.Project/README.md

       - Design concept.
       - Writing and combining JS & HTML.
       - Repository & file organization.
-  - Nate Sauthoff
       - Topic & info displayed/needed.
       - Topic research & image searching.
-      - Writing JS.

 ## Program Progress
-An idea of what we wanted the program to look like, created in draw.io, compared to the alpha version.
+An idea of what I wanted the program to look like, created in draw.io, compared to the alpha version.

 ### This is what the user will see the moment the app is run.
-We added 2 other car brands to the app.
+I added 2 other car brands to the app.

 Concept: